Spiking Neural Networks for event-based action recognition: A new task to understand their advantage: Results

 The original network, which uses reset by subtraction, suffers a major performance drop when not equipped with leak.
 We found that the reason behind this is the excess of voltage in neurons reset by subtraction, which can trigger delayed spikes that slow down adaptation to newer inputs.
 We quantify this effect by means of what we call "repetition error" (R-error).
 The R-error is measured as the percentage of wrong classifications where at least one of the miss-classified gestures in the chain has been predicted to be the same as the preceding one.
 As there are three different gestures to choose from at each position in the chain, the standard R-error is 33.3\%.
 Values higher than this one will indicate a tendency towards repeating previous predictions.
 (Notice that the 96-class dataset does not allow repetition in its classes and therefore cannot present R-error, still, not clearing old voltage also decreases the performance in it)

-These results demonstrate how voltage leak prevents old information from corrupting current calculations.
-In addition to that, we evaluated how a reset to zero strategy can also prevent this same issue (Table \ref{tab.leak}).
+These results demonstrate how voltage leak prevents old information from corrupting current calculations and solves the voltage stagnation problem caused by the reset by subtraction.
+In addition to that, we evaluated how a reset to zero strategy can also prevent this same issue (Table \ref{tab.leak}), as it does not retain any voltage after spiking, hence not generating delayed spikes.

 Interestingly, reset to zero consistently achieves the best performance when paired with IF neurons, while implementing leak decreases its accuracy.
+Not implementing voltage leak will mean that neurons close to reaching the spiking threshold will remain in that state, even after the stimulus that was triggering them is long finished.
+This will make them prone to spiking prematurely in later processing, arguably causing noisier computations.
+On the other hand, leakage represents the progressive loss of the short-term memory of the network, which also has the potential to disrupt computations.
+The fact that leak is not beneficial for the task at hand might indicate that the former issue is not prevalent.
+One possible explanation can be that, when a new gesture comes, initial noise in the spiking pattern is still superseded by later detections due to data redundancy through time (the gesture can be continuously detected throughout a window of time).